e-dub/CLamPy/README.md

 # LamPy

-**classical LAMinate theory for the lightweight design of structures and systems in PYthon**
+**Classical LAMinate theory for the lightweight design of structures and systems in PYthon**

 **Klassische Laminattheorie für Leichtbau-Strukturen und -Systeme in Python**